learn-co-curriculum/react-hooks-forms-lab/README.md

 ![Bo Burnham](https://media.giphy.com/media/dg2p49sffdtqo/giphy.gif)

-//
-the React component that renders a form also controls what happens in that form on subsequent user input.
-An input form element whose value is controlled by React in this way is called a “controlled component”.
-//

 1. Open the `components/PoemWriter.js` file.
 2. You'll find one `<textarea>` in this component.
 Make this a [controlled component](https://reactjs.org/docs/forms.html#controlled-components).
 Recall that controlled components in React render dynamically based on some piece of props or state.
 Its value should be saved in the components state.
 3. You'll also find an error element in the markup.
 This element should _only_ be shown if the poem is not valid.